 Growing food plants is a great way to know where your food is coming from and how it is grown while also teaching your kids about caring for food plants all the way from planting seeds to harvesting.
 If you plan on growing very much food in your backyard or front yard, you are going to need some space.
 Removing your natural grass lawn is the perfect way to increase the space you have available for growing food for your family.

-You still want a green, lush lawn for your kids to play on, your dogs to nap on and for that all-important curb appeal, but you are over it when it comes to the maintenance and irrigation requirements.
+You still want a green, lush lawn for your kids to play on, your dogs to nap on, and for that all-important curb appeal, but you are over it when it comes to the maintenance and irrigation requirements.
 Plus, it gets brown spots, needs to be reseeded, and just takes a lot of effort to keep it looking healthy and inviting.
 So, when you are ready to replace it with low-maintenance synthetic turf, you are going to need to find out how to kill grass so you can make the switch.

-7 Ways to Kill Grass
+10 Ways to Kill Grass

-If you choose this method, wear long sleeves, gloves and eye protection to limit exposure.
+If you choose this method, wear long sleeves, gloves, and eye protection to limit exposure.
 You should also pick a day with no wind and no rain in the forecast.

 If you don’t mind a bit of hard labor, you can manually remove your grass by digging it up.
 Stop watering your lawn so that it will turn brown and die.
 Once it is dead, grab a shovel – and hopefully some friends – and start excavating.
 Make sure you know where your irrigation lines are to avoid adding irrigation repairs to your chore list.
 Even if you use other methods on this list, you may need to use some sort of excavation process to remove your dead lawn if you cannot simply let it compost in place.

 Vinegar is a good choice for folks looking for an inexpensive, natural method for killing grass.
 You can simply spray your lawn with vinegar and wait for it to die.
-For the best chance of success, choose a day with no wind and no rain in the forecast.
+For the best chance at success, choose a day with no wind and no rain in the forecast.
 Hotter temperatures help with this process, so choose the hottest day possible for your vinegar application.
 You may need to spray your lawn again every few days until all of the grass is dead.

-Salt is an easy, natural way to kill weeds, grass or any unwanted plants.
+Salt is an easy, natural way to kill weeds, grass, or any unwanted plants.
 Like vinegar, salt is an indiscriminate killer, so you will need to be careful when applying it to your lawn.
 You can either sprinkle it all over your lawn, and then water your lawn to get the salt down into the soil, or you can mix salt and water in a garden sprayer and spray your lawn.
 Either way, you will need to keep the salt away from flowerbeds or any wanted plants.
 You should only use salt in areas where you never want anything to grow again.
 While soil can recover from the introduction of salt over time, you are going to need some serious patience to wait around for this to happen.

 Mow your lawn, cover it with black plastic sheeting and let the sun do the rest.
 Killing grass with solarization can take anywhere from a few weeks to a few months, but it is an effective and inexpensive option.

 If you have access to a lot of newspaper or cardboard, layering is an effective method for killing grass and improving the soil for whatever you might want to grow in that area once your lawn is gone.
 All you need to do is mow your lawn, add multiple layers of newspaper or cardboard (or both), wet it down, and then cover it with a layer of mulch.
-This method usually takes about two months to kill the grass, but the layer of mulch will make the area less of an eyesore during the process.
+This method usually takes a few weeks to about two months to kill the grass, but the layer of mulch will make the area less of an eyesore during the process.